naitiksingh29/Autonomus-Delivery-Agent-/README.md

-Autonomous Delivery Agent Simulation
+ Autonomous Delivery Agent Pathfinding Simulator Project Overview

-This project simulates an autonomous delivery agent navigating a city grid to find the most efficient route from a start point to a destination.
-It demonstrates how different pathfinding algorithms tackle the same problem, with a focus on fuel optimization using A* search.

-Features
+In today’s world, autonomous systems like delivery robots and self-driving vehicles rely heavily on efficient pathfinding to reach their destinations.
+This project simulates a simple Autonomous Delivery Agent that navigates through a grid-based environment while avoiding obstacles and finding the best possible route to its destination.

+The main goal of this project is to understand and compare different pathfinding algorithms and observe how they behave in the same environment.

+ Problem Statement

+The challenge is to design an intelligent agent that can move from a starting point to a goal location in a grid while:

+Avoiding obstacles
+Minimizing distance (or fuel consumption)
+Choosing an efficient path
+ Approach & Methodology

+To solve this problem, three well-known search algorithms were implemented:

-A* Search
+ A* Search Algorithm

-Finds the most efficient path using a heuristic based on Manhattan distance.
+A* is used to find the most efficient path by combining:

-Minimizes total steps (fuel).
+The actual cost from the start (g(n))
+An estimated cost to the goal using Manhattan Distance (h(n))

+This makes A* both optimal and efficient, especially for grid-based navigation.

  Breadth-First Search (BFS)

-Explores the grid layer by layer.
-Guarantees the shortest path in an unweighted grid.
+BFS explores the grid level by level and guarantees the shortest path in an unweighted environment.
+However, it may explore many unnecessary nodes, making it less efficient than A*.

  Depth-First Search (DFS)

-Explores deeply along paths before backtracking.
-Finds a valid path, but not necessarily the shortest.
-Interactive Command-Line Interface
-Choose which algorithm to run or compare all at once.
-Grid Visualization
-Displays a text-based grid highlighting the path found.
-Getting Started
-Prerequisites
-Python 3.x
-Installation
-Download or clone the repository.
+DFS explores as deep as possible before backtracking.
+It is simple but does not guarantee the shortest path, making it less reliable for optimal navigation.

+ Environment Representation

+The environment is represented as a 2D grid:

+0 → Free space
+1 → Obstacle
+S → Start position
+G → Goal position
+. → Path taken by the agent
+# How the System Works
+The grid is predefined with obstacles.
+The agent starts at position (0,0) and aims to reach (4,7).
+The user selects an algorithm from the menu.
+The chosen algorithm computes a path.
+The result is displayed visually in the console.
+# How to Run the Program
+Make sure Python 3 is installed
-Save the main file as autonom.py.
+Save the file (e.g., pathfinding.py)
-Running the Program
-Open a terminal.
-Navigate to the folder containing autonom.py.
 Run the program:
-python autonom.py
+python pathfinding.py
-Follow the on-screen menu to select an algorithm and see the path results.
-How the Algorithms Work
-Algorithm	Description	Guarantees Optimal Path?
-A*	Uses a heuristic to guide the search.
-Finds the path with the least total cost.
-Yes BFS	Explores nodes level by level.
-Guarantees the shortest path in terms of steps.
-Yes DFS	Explores one path fully before backtracking.
-Does not guarantee the shortest path.
-No

-Notes:
+Choose an option from the menu to run a specific algorithm or all of them.

+ #Output Description

+The program prints the grid showing:

+The selected path
+Number of steps taken
+Fuel used (equal to steps)

+Example:

+--- A* Search ---
+S . . . # . . .
+  # # . # . # .
+  . . . . . . .
+# # . # # # . .
+  . . . . . .
+G

+Steps: 11, Fuel used: 11
+ Key Observations
+A* and BFS always find the shortest path
-A* is the most efficient for fuel optimization due to its heuristic guidance.
+A* is more efficient due to heuristic guidance
-BFS is simple and reliable for unweighted grids.
-DFS can find paths quickly in small grids but may be inefficient.
+DFS may find longer or less optimal paths
+# Applications

+This project demonstrates concepts used in:

+Autonomous delivery robots
+Self-driving cars
+Game AI navigation
+Robotics path planning
-Future Improvements
+Future Enhancements
-Support for weighted grids with varying fuel costs.
-Add obstacles or dynamic environments.
+Add diagonal movement
+Introduce weighted paths (different fuel costs)
-Implement a graphical interface for visualization.
+Create a graphical interface (GUI)
-Support diagonal movement.
-License

-This project is open-source and free to use for educational purposes.
+Simulate real-time movement of the agent

+# Conclusion

+This project successfully demonstrates how different pathfinding algorithms work in a grid-based environment.
+It highlights the importance of choosing the right algorithm for efficiency and optimality in real-world autonomous systems